 Michelle L. Lange, OTR/L, ABDA, ATP/SMS

-The Dynamic Head Support Hardware absorbs client forces and then returns the client to an upright and neutral head position.
+The Dynamic Head Support Hardware moves and absorbs client forces and then returns the client to a starting position.
 The purpose of this dynamic component is to protect the client from harm, prevent the mounting hardware from breaking, and to reduce overall extension tone.
 This hardware can be used with nearly any head pad to best meet an individual’s needs.

 With any wheelchair, it is critical to analyze the specific component set-up for an individual – such as how components may work differently during tilt or recline.
 This takes time and problem solving but improves overall outcomes for the client.